 Each data terminal is an electromechanical device which communicates with the computer system through a device cable.
 Mechanical and electrical components within the terminal interact to perform terminal functions.
-The various components may be conveniently grouped into five systems: the printhead/carriage drive, the paper feed drive, the ribbon drive, the keyboard (6040 and 6042 only) and standard control panel (or numeric keypad), and the control logic and interface board, power supply and cabling system.
+The various components may be conveniently grouped into five systems: the printhead/carriage drive, the paper feed drive, the ribbon drive, the keyboard (6040 and 6042 only) and control panel (KSR models) or Control panel only (ROA models), and the control logic and interface board, power supply and cabling system.
 All are contained in a free-standing enclosure, and their relative locations are shown in the figure below.
 Each system is shown isolated on the facing page, and a brief functional description of each is included there.
 More detailed descriptions of the components and their operation may be found in Section V of this manual.
-Adjustment and repair procedures for these systems are detailed in the 6040 - 6043 Field Service Maintenance Manual.
-(DGC no. 015-000052.)
+Adjustment and repair procedures for these systems are detailed in the 6040-6043 Field Service Maintenance Manual.
+(DGC No. 015-000052.)